 - Modify the collection as needed, and then click Save.

-If you change the Earliest Date to Collect to an earlier date, HPE Consumption Analytics Portal starts the collection process for the added date range after you save the updated collection.
+If you change the Earliest Date to Collect to an earlier date, HPE Consumption Analytics platform starts the collection process for the added date range after you save the updated collection.

 Viewing the history and status of a collection